Feed for Vitality

 For folks who don’t care to start from scratch and completely make their own raw food, I offer two excellent choices.

-- All Raw, Delivered to Your Door!
+All Raw (and WILD!), Delivered to Your Door!

 There are many, many others, but you have to be a label detective here, as with any other food purchase for yourself or anyone in your care.
 I remember a client showing me a label of a raw food years ago that had only meat and vegetables.
 No calcium source like bones, at all.
 How close to prey is that?
 Obviously, not close at all.